festusmwambu/Feshesblog-FlaskAPI/README.md

     - If you are running Feshesblog API with Docker, add a `FESHESBLOG_API_PORT=4000` line to your *.env* file.
 Change the 4000 to your desired port number.
-    - If you are running Feshesblog API with Python, start the server with the command `flask run --port=4000`.
+    - If you are running Feshesblog-FlaskAPI with Python, start the server with the command `flask run --port=4000`.
+# Feshesblog-FlaskAPI